 —Jake Shealy, PhD, Professor Emeritus, RIT, worldwide leading epidemiologist in skiing safety.

-The remarkable new Howell SkiBindings will be ready for shipment October, 2018.
-A 30% discount on the full-price and free shipping* is provided when reservation-deposits are placed now.
+New Howell SkiBindings will be ready for shipment October, 2018.
+A 30% discount on the full-price and free shipping* is provided when reservation-deposits are placed now (click here to visit on-line store).
 Reservation deposits are $100 for the Howell 800 Venus; $200 for the Howell 880 Pro; and $400 for the Howell 888 WC Racing.

 FLAT-OUT SKIING CONFIDENCE.

 PO Box 1274, 79A Mansfield View Road, Stowe, Vermont 05672 USA

 1— Gordon Lipe's father was the inventor of the automatic transmission — and Gordon was an inherited-owner of Lipe Rollway Bearing Company in Syracuse, New York.
 He and his father were gifted mechanics who made a fortune selling their automatic transmission technology to General Motors.
 Gordon Lipe lived on Skaneateles Lake in central New York.